diogoribeiro1/diogoribeiro1/README.md

 ### Diogo Ribeiro

 I’m a software engineer who thrives at the intersection of theory and practice.
-With expertise in C# and Java.
 I’m passionate about functional programming, compilers, and data analysis, and I love turning complex ideas from type theory and category theory into real-world code.

 ### Work & Publications